-This guide describes how to use the License Management Facility (LMF) to manage software licenses from Compaq Computer Corporation.
+This guide describes how to use the License Management Facility (LMF) to manage software licenses on a Compaq $Tru64^{TM}$ UNIX® system (formerly DIGITAL UNIX) operating system.
 System managers can use LMF to help them make sure that licenses are used as intended.